nadermx/backgroundremover/README.md

 ```bash
 backgroundremover -i "/path/to/video.mp4" -wn 4 -tv -o "output.mov"
 ```

-change the model for different background removal methods between `u2netp`, `u2net`, or `u2net_human_seg` and limit the frames to 150
+**Note:** Using high worker counts (>4) may cause `ConnectionResetError` or crashes on some systems due to multiprocessing limitations.
+If you experience errors, reduce the number of workers or use `-wn 1`.
+The optimal number depends on your CPU cores and available RAM. change the model for different background removal methods between `u2netp`, `u2net`, or `u2net_human_seg` and limit the frames to 150
 ```bash
 backgroundremover -i "/path/to/video.mp4" -m "u2net_human_seg" -fl 150 -tv -o "output.mov"